twentyOne2x/attnmarkets/docs/product/10m-arr.md

 Given that:

-- A **5–15% flat fee** on **7–30d** is **aggressive in APR terms**, but:
+- A **5–15% flat fee** on **7–30d** is aggressive in APR terms, but:
   - consistent with the risk profile (volatile creator revenues, many deals, small ticket size),
-  - and in line with the economics of Web2 merchant-advance and factoring products once annualised.
+  - in line with the economics of Web2 merchant-advance and factoring products once annualised.

-In other words:

-- For pump.fun, **pricing is intentionally steep**, but:
+For pump.fun, pricing is intentionally steep, but:

 - tenors are very short,
 - creators opt in voluntarily for specific advances,
-  - and expected loss and operational overhead per dollar are high.
+- expected loss and operational overhead per dollar are high.

 If loss data and competition show that the true risk is lower, attn can: